Rodless Pneumatic Cylinders

-Rodless cylinders contain the movement produced within the overall length of the cylinder body, this means that they are able to support load during the movement, unlike piston rod cylinders.
+Rodless pneumatic cylinders contain the movement produced within the overall length of the cylinder body, this means that they are able to support the load during movement, unlike piston rod cylinders.
 They can also be called rodless actuators and the term ‘rodless slide’ is sometimes used.

 A piston moves within a cylinder bore, driven by compressed air, very much like a conventional profile or tie-rod cylinder; the difference is that motion is transmitted to outside through the body length, rather than by a piston rod through an end cap.